 Does this mean that one cannot live by faith and believe in miracles?
 No, for faith and fantasy are not the same thing.

 The definition of Faith is a confident belief in God, trusting God, having a loyalty and allegiance toward God.
 In other words, "Living by Faith is the soul being driven by the Spirit".
 It is a wise and true state of mind, a sound mind in which emotions have not the power to rule, but submits itself to the higher power which is the Spirit of God.
-Faith is a Spirit driven hope of knowing and being assured that one day you will escape, but while you are here, trust God for His will to be done in your life as you yield to Him.
+Faith is a Spirit driven hope of knowing and being assured that one day you will escape, but while you are here you trust God for His will to be done in your life as you yield to Him.
 Living by Faith is where your ultimate true peace, joy and rest lies.
 Faith is not slave to the flesh as fantasy is.
 It is slave to the Spirit of God.